A great Code Editor for Windows

 The next step is setting the cooperative level.
 You call this method to determine the behavior of the application by passing flags to it.
 Usually for a full-screen DirectDraw application you will need to OR together 3 flags.

-And finally you change the display resolution by calling
+And finally you change the display resolution by calling:

-Pass the width, height and the bit depth information to it.
-The last two parameters are not used and should be set to 0.
-Last thing to note is that DirectDraw automatically resets the resolution back to what it was, after you quit the program.
 In the source code I also added a quick Escape key test in the message loop so you don't have to alt-F4 out of it and a function called DirectDrawRelease that releases the DirectDraw object we've created.
 By the way, this has nothing to do with direct draw drivers.